 Due Fri, Mar 25: Place on the course Slack two ggplot visualizations results from a join between two different datasets.
 Try to be goofy on one and serious with the others.
-You may use text fields if you want.
+You may use text fields for the join.

 Mon, Mar 28 Text as Data, 2